-1 (No Action).
-During April each year, no person may sell or purchase a greater amberjack harvested from the South Atlantic exclusive economic zone and the harvest and possession limit is one per person per day or one per person per trip, whichever is more restrictive.

-2. Specify during April each year, no person may sell or purchase, harvest or possess a greater amberjack from the South Atlantic exclusive economic zone and the harvest and possession limit is zero.
+- 1 (No Action).
+During April each year, no person may sell or purchase a greater amberjack harvested from the South Atlantic exclusive economic zone and the harvest and possession limit is one per person per day or one per person per trip, whichever is more restrictive. - 2.
+Specify during April each year, no person may sell or purchase, harvest or possess a greater amberjack from the South Atlantic exclusive economic zone and the harvest and possession limit is zero. - See Chapter 2 for detailed language of alternatives.
+Preferred indicated in bold.

 - 5.7 Action 7.
-Remove recreational annual catch targets from the Snapper Grouper Fishery Management Plan - 5.7.1 Snapper Grouper Advisory Panel Comments and Recommendations - 5.7.2 Law Enforcement Advisory Panel Comments and Recommendations - 5.7.3 Scientific and Statistical Committee (SSC) Comments and Recommendations - 5.7.4 South Atlantic Council Rationale
+Remove recreational annual catch targets from the Snapper Grouper Fishery Management Plan

+- 5.7.1 Snapper Grouper

+Advisory Panel Comments

+and Recommendations

+- 5.7.2 Law Enforcement

+Advisory Panel Comments

+and Recommendations

+- 5.7.3 Scientific and Statistical Committee (SSC) Comments and Recommendations
-1 (No Action).
-Retain current recreational annual catch targets for species managed under the Snapper Grouper FMP.

-2. Remove current recreational annual catch targets for species managed under the Snapper Grouper FMP.
+- 1 (No Action).
+Retain current recreational annual catch targets for species managed under the Snapper Grouper FMP. - 2.
+Remove current recreational annual catch targets for species managed under the Snapper Grouper FMP - See Chapter 2 for detailed language of alternatives.
+Preferred indicated in bold.